Relative-partitioned index theorem: Some constructions in coarse index theory

 \end{rem}

-We need to define the relative class $[\mathbf D_1, \mathbf D_2]$ as an element in the $K$-homology group $K_1(W\subset M)$ and investigate its relation with relative index.
-For this purpose the first step is to notice that short exact sequences similar to \eqref{short1} holds also for algebras $\mathcal B$ and $\mathcal B/\mathcal A$, i.e. the following sequences are exact and splits
+We need also to define the relative class $[\mathbf D_1, \mathbf D_2]$ as an element in the $K$-homology group $K_1(W\subset M)$ and investigate its relation with relative index.
+For this purpose the first step is to note that short exact sequences similar to \eqref{short1} holds also for algebras $\mathcal B$ and $\mathcal B/\mathcal A$, i.e. the following sequences are exact and splits

 Each term in exact sequence \eqref{short1} is an ideal in corresponding term in the first exact sequence in above and the inclusion commute with other arrows and splitting morphisms.
-Therefore we can pass to long $K$-theory exact sequence to get the following commutative diagram
+Therefore we can pass to long $K$-theory exact sequence to get the following commutative diagram with horizontal isomorphisms